CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 Learn everything you need to know about your Workspace and how to make the most out of it.

 When you log in to your CARTO 3 account, you land on your Workspace.
-The workspace allows you to manage connections to your data warehouses, creating tilesets and maps, explore your data, list your applications, access your account settings, manage users of your account, and access spatial application development features.
+The workspace allows you to access all components of CARTO 3 platform.
+Manage connections to your data warehouses, explore your data, subscribe to Data Observatory datasets, develop spatial applications, run visualizations and spatial analysis through a dedicated portal.

 ![Workspace overview](/img/cloud-native-workspace/get-started/workspace_overview_default.png)